Spanish red wine offers exceptional value and a bold entry into the red wines of Europe.

 You can find great sub-$15 fruity crowd pleasers but there are also bolder, high end red wines that easily match the best collector’s wines of the world.

-One theory is that wine was introduced to Spain by the Phoenicians around 800 BC.
-And, because of this, the wines of the Iberian peninsula are not the same French varieties that are common in the United States.
+One theory about their unique nature is that wine was introduced to Spain by the Phoenicians around 800 BC.
+Because of this, the wines of the Iberian peninsula are not the same French varieties that are common in the United States.

 7 Types of Spanish Red Wine

 Get the Wine 101 Course ($29 value) FREE with the purchase of Wine Folly: Magnum Edition Collectors Edition.Learn More

 - Tasting Notes: Sour Cherry, Plum, Spicy Black Pepper and Bay Leaf

 - Regions: Rioja Crianza, Ribera del Duero Roble and Crianza, Valdepeñas, Tinto de Toro, La Mancha, Castilla-León, Extremadura

 A juicy and spicy style of Tempranillo that typically receives less than a year of aging.
 Because wines are not aged long, they are spicy, fleshy, and tart.
 Most value-driven Tempranillo tastes lighter-bodied and lacks the complex flavors of brown spices from oak-aging.